Teradata/jupyter-demos/README.md

 Discoverer how the Teradata Package for R (tdplyr) allows users to develop and run R programs to take advantage of Big Data and Machine Learning analytic capabilities of Vantage.<br>
 [Information](Getting_Started/tdplyr_R_Basics/tdplyr_R_Basics.ipynb)

-#### Parallel CPU Inferencing of HuggingFace Models in Vantage
+#### Initiate Parallel CPU Inferencing of Hugging Face Models in Vantage
-An introduction to parallel CPU Inferencing of HuggingFace Models in Vantage.<br>
+Execute this notebook first to prepare the environment to demonstrate Parallel CPU Inferencing of Hugging Face Models in Vantage<br>
 [Python Version](./UseCases/Language_Models_InVantage/Initialization_and_Model_Load.ipynb)

 #### SQL Basics in Jupyter